the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

     secretToken: "<output of SECOND 'openssl rand -hex 32' command>"
 ```

-To connect to DockerHub, at the following:
+To connect to DockerHub, add the following lines:
 ```yaml
 registry:
   username: <docker-id>